Subtitle-Archival-Initiative/anime-subtitle-archival/Mahou Shoujo Lyrical Nanoha [a2430]/Funimation/README.md

 ### Notes

-This is an OCR from the Platinum Complete DVD by ADV Films.
+This is an OCR from Funimation's DVD boxset.
 It likely contains OCR mistakes.